stokori/stokori.us/content/pages/comms.md

 ###Digital Painting

 Standard pricing for a single full body digital painting of a character is $70.
 Portraits/bust shots run for around $40.
+Icons are $20.
 Prices extrapolate from there based on the complexity of the design, detail of the background, and the number of characters.

 I accept both visual and written descriptions for characters, and specialize in drawing complex scenes that let me take full advantage of color, light, and shadow.

 ###Website Creation & Consulting

 I also offer website commissions.
-I love making websites for other artists!
-I also offer consulting if you'd like a second opinion on your work.
+I love making websites for other artists, especially if you're just getting started!
+I also provide hosting for your website with no contract at rates cheaper than most big-name hosts, including support in the case something ever breaks.

+If you'd just like advice on how to improve your existing website, I also offer consulting.
 Please contact me for my rates.

-Send me a message either on here, on twitter (@stokori), or via email (kazi@stokori.us) for a specific quote on any of the above!
+Send me a message either on twitter (@stokori), or via email (kazi@stokori.us) for a specific quote on any of the above!
 I look forward to doing business with you!

 ###Terms of Service